AgonConsole8/agon-docs/VDP---Buffered-Commands-API.md

 All commands must specify a buffer ID as a 16-bit integer.
 There are 65534 buffers available for general use, with one buffer ID (number 65535) reserved for special functions, and is generally interpretted as meaning "current buffer".
 As with all other VDP commands, these 16-bit values are sent as two bytes in little-endian order, and are documented as per BBC BASIC syntax, such as `bufferId;`.

+On a restart all buffers will be empty.
+One should not assume however that buffers are empty when your program is run, as other programs may have already used the buffers.
+Indeed, it is a valid use case to have a "loader" program that is designed to be run before another program to prepare a set of buffers for that second program to use.
+It is therefore advisable to clear out the buffers before use.

 A single buffer can contain multiple blocks.
-This allows for a buffer to be gradually built up over time, and for multiple commands to be sent to the VDP in a single packet.
-This can be useful for sending large amounts of data to the VDP, such as a large bitmap or a sound sample, or for command sequences for more easily referencing an individual command.
+This approach allows for a buffer to be gradually built up over time, and for multiple commands to be sent to the VDP in a single packet.
+This can be useful for sending large amounts of data to the VDP, such as a large bitmap or a sound sample, or using smaller blocks to contain for command sequences for more easily referencing an individual command (or indeed even fragments of command sequences).
 By breaking up large data into smaller packets it is possible to avoid blocking the screen for long periods of time, allowing for a visual indicator of progress to be made to the user.

 Many of the commands accept an offset within a buffer.
 An offset is typically a 16-bit value, however as buffers can be larger than 64kb an "advanced" offset mode is provided.
 This advanced mode allows for offsets to be specified as 24-bit values, and also provides for a mechanism to refer to individual blocks within a buffer.
 When this mode is used, the offset is sent as 3 bytes in little-endian order.
 If the top bit of an advanced offset is set, this indicates that _following_ the offset value there will be a 16-bit block number, with the remaining 23-bit offset value to be applied as an offset within the indicated block.
 Using block offsets can be useful for modifying commands within buffers, as using block offsets can make identifying where parameters are placed within commands much easier to work out.